circleci/circleci-docs/jekyll/_cci2/faq.md

 * Contents
 {:toc}

+## Why Migrate from CircleCI 1.0 to 2.0?

+- No more queued jobs!
+CircleCI 2.0 includes a significant rewrite to resource utilization that eliminates waiting for the last Job to use available containers by breaking Jobs into Steps.
+- In 2.0, Jobs are broken into Steps.
+You compose these Steps within a Job at your discretion, giving you greater flexibility to run your build the way you want.
+- 2.0 Jobs support almost all public Docker images.
+You can also create a custom image and run jobs on it or compose multiple images together (like MySQL 5.7 + Redis 3.2) and run jobs on them as if they were a single image.
+- If your job uses Docker, CircleCI runs your job on a dedicated VM so you can access all of Docker’s features.

 ## Can I try CircleCI 2.0 while still using 1.0?

 Yep!
 If you're not ready to fully commit to 2.0, you can easily try it while still building on 1.0: